 - 1. In ACEmanager, go to Applications > Data Usage. - 2.
-In the Usage Monitoring field, select Enable. - 3.
-In the side menu, select the SIM slot you want to configure: Data Usage Slot 1 or Data Usage Slot 2 or Data Usage R2C eSIM (if available).
+In the Usage Monitoring field, select Enable. - In the side menu, select the SIM slot you want to configure: Data Usage Slot 1 or Data Usage R2C eSIM (if available).

 Note: If R2C eSIM is available, an additional Data Usage page appears.